-WHAT DOES IT MEAN THAT WE ARE A HUMAN RIGHTS ORGANIZATION?
+WHAT DOES IT MEAN THAT WE ARE A HUMAN RIGHTS ORGANISATION?

 We sometimes feel vulnerable in the face of the giant state.
-Many individuals are even more vulnerable, like those living with disabilities, Roma people, foreigners, to name a few.
-They are usually discriminated against or are simply unable to protect their interests because, for example, they cannot afford attorneys when aggrieved.
+Many individuals are even more vulnerable, like those living with disabilities, Roma people, and foreigners, to name a few.
+They are usually discriminated against or are simply unable to protect their interests because, for example, they cannot afford attorneys when injustice happens.

 The Hungarian Helsinki Committee helps those whose human rights the state violated.
-Our clients are refugees, detainees and discriminated people.
+Our clients are refugees, detainees and people who became victims of discrimination.

-With only a handful of members at the time of founding, the Hungarian Helsinki Committee has grown to an organization of more than thirty professionals by now.
-In the early years we only focused on free legal assistance and representation while today our portfolio also includes research and professional training activities spanning through a wide range of fields.
+With only a handful of members at the time of its establishment, the Hungarian Helsinki Committee has grown to an organisation of more than 35 professionals by now.
+In the early years, we only focused on free legal assistance and representation, while today our portfolio also includes research, monitoring, advocacy and capacity-building activities spanning a wide range of fields.

 OUR MAIN AREAS: